link1905/Unity-SummerRest/README.md

 }
 ```
 ### Use generated classes
+> The examples below are extracted from the [Sample project](SummerRest/Assets/Plugins/SummerRestSample)

 A class generated from `Request` comes up with some utility methods for calling the respective endpoint
 - First, create a request object by invoking static `Create()` method (after a very long road :))
    ```csharp